 How to manage risks in tourism?

-To protect both your customers and your business, risk management is becoming increasingly important.
+Risk management is becoming increasingly important to protect both your customers and your business.
 You should be prepared to deal with potential crises.
-Identify possible risks for your destination and determine your risk management strategy to set up a plan.
+Identify possible risks for your destination, and determine your risk management strategy to set up a plan.
 Train your staff and team up with stakeholders.
 In case of a crisis, be clear and honest in your communication.
 Repositioning may provide opportunities to retrieve your business.
-These are our top 10 tips for risk management.

 It is important to learn to address risk management issues and reduce the impact of crises and disasters.
 Crises can also create opportunities; they can shake up the market by making tourists look for new destinations.
 Countries that are first to come up with a good offer can be winners.

 Risk management does not start with a crisis, but much earlier.
 To be prepared for a crisis, every tourism company should think about risk management.
 Here are our top 10 tips on how to successfully deal with risks and risk management in tourism.